Skip to content

 Is HTTPS Good for SEO?

 When Google announced that it would favor websites using HTTPS encryption with a boost in search results, many began to reevaluate their sites' security policy.
-So, recent polls have showed that 24 percent of site owners are planning to switch to HTTPS for enhanced website security and for SEO benefits.
+So, recent polls have shown that 24 percent of site owners plan to switch to HTTPS for enhanced website security and SEO benefits.

 HTTPS Benefits for SEO